bendoan-db/financebench-research-agent/README.md

-# Databricks Financebench Research Agent
+# Databricks FinanceBench Research Agent

-# Overview
+## Overview

 This repository offers complete examples of implementing GenAI document research agents on Databricks for the [FinanceBench](https://github.com/patronus-ai/financebench).
-It leverages the Databricks Agent Framework, integrates with [Langchain/Langgraph](https://blog.langchain.dev/langgraph-multi-agent-workflows/), and supports Vector Search, Unity Catalog Functions, and [Genie](https://www.databricks.com/product/ai-bi/genie) — a state-of-the-art text-to-SQL tool developed by Databricks.
+It leverages the Databricks Agent Framework, integrates with [Langchain/Langgraph](https://blog.langchain.dev/langgraph-multi-agent-workflows/), and supports Vector Search, and Unity Catalog Functions.
 The agents are deployed using Databricks Model Serving and are monitored through Databricks Model Monitoring.

-# Project Structure
+## Project Structure

 The project is organized into multiple components including notebooks, configs, agents, and environment setup, defined below:
 * `setup/document_ingestion_pipeline` contains notebooks and a separate configuration YAML to ingest the FinanceBench PDFs (10ks, 10qs, etc.) in the `setup/data` directory